Blake Bortles*, QB, Central Florida

 Johnny Manziel**, QB, Texas A&M

 Height: 5-11.
 Weight: 207.
 40 Time: 4.68.
-Projected Round (2014): Top-25 Pick.
-5/5/14: WalterFootball.com took the opportunity to survey five teams now that the 2014 NFL Draft is less than a week away.
-Four of them felt Manziel would go in the first round, with two of them noting they have him graded in the top 20.
-One team had a second-round grade on Manziel, but acknowledged that he would probably be selected in the first round.
-Some sources believe that Manziel could slide in the 2014 NFL Draft, while others think that Manziel won't get out of the top 20.
-He is a polarizing player who could go in a variety of places.
+Projected Round (2014): 1-2.
+4/19/14: Teddy Bridgewater isn't the only quarterback who has some lukewarm feelings around him.
+Some sources believe that Manziel could slide in the draft while others think that Manziel won't get out of the top 20.
+Manziel is a polarizing player who could go in a variety of places.

 Manziel completed 70 percent of his passes in 2013 for 4,114 yards with 37 touchdowns and 13 interceptions.
 The redshirt sophomore ran for 923 yards (759 net) with nine scores, too.
 While Manziel's running ability receives a lot of attention, his passing skills are improved and underrated.

 Manziel's footwork, accuracy, ball placement and field vision all looked better in 2013; his instincts are off the charts.
 He always seemed to be a step ahead of the defense.
 Manziel has a pretty strong arm and can make all the throws required.
-The serious knocks on him are his size, durability concerns, ability to read progressions (field vision) and off-the-field concerns.
+The only serious knocks on him are his size and off-the-field concerns.

 Late in the 2013 regular season, Manziel was playing with injuries.
 That meant he wasn't quite the same player with modest performances against LSU and Missouri.